mwvgroup/csp-cmfgen/README.md

 source = Chandra()

 # The model interpolated onto a common wavelength grid
-# This is the information used when fitting lightcurves with SNCosmo
+# This is the information used when fitting light-curves with SNCosmo
 phase_grid, wavelength_grid, flux_grid = source.gridded_model()

-# The model uninterpolated
+# The model un-interpolated
-# This information is provided for conveniance, and is not used
+# This information is provided for convenience, and is not used
 # by SNCosmo in any way.
 phase, wavelength, flux = source.raw_model()
 ```